bradleywing/BHN-Data-Team-Wiki/docs/wiki-architecture/documentation-standards.md

 ## Changelog

+- **2025-09-23**: Moves `documentation-standards.md` from `/data-team-processes/` to `/wiki-architecture/` to centralize standards documentation for enhanced discoverability through centralization in one folder.
+Updates `parent:` field in the frontmatter to reflect this change.
+Renames `sql-asset-doc-standards.md` to `SQL Asset Style Guide` for more contributor friendly naming.
+- **2025-09-22**: Fixes links to `Tags.md` and `CONTRIBUTING.md`.
+Updates the instructions for adding collapsible sections using `<details>` element by adding `<div markdown="1"></div>` to the documentation.
+- **2025-09-21**: Renames `cross-repo-consistency` tag to `cross-repo`.
+Renames `contributor-guide` tag to `contributor-guidance`.
+Adds `parent:` and `nav_order:` to frontmatter yaml.
+Updates guidance for `schema_version:` to signify that `schema_version:` is not to update until initial publication to GitHub Pages.
+After that, any changes to frontmatter schema should increment the `schema_version:`.
+Adds guidance for using `program_scope:` and `programs:` fields in frontmatter when an asset is not program-specific.
+Restyles the admonitions (reference, note, tip) below `Universal Metadata` yaml block.
+Adds another note to those admonitions to provide guidance on the preference for using the `status:` field instead of tags to communicate the current status of an asset.
+- **2025-09-19**: Adds `layout:` field to frontmatter and to the `Universal Metadata` section.
+Fixes link to `data-team-proceses`.
 - **2025-09-17**: Updates the `Form-Specific Metadata`, `Pathways-Goverened Forms Metadata` sections and adds the `Standalone Pathways Forms Metadata` and `Vendor-Controlled Forms Metadata` sections to clarify how to handle the pathways fields in the frontmatter based on the form type.
 Moves the `date_field` field from the `Form-Specific Metadata` subsection to the subsections `Pathways-Governed Forms Metadata`, `Standalone Pathways Forms Metadata`, and `Vendor-Controlled Forms Metadata` to be explicit about how the `date_field` field is to be handled across the form types.
 - **2025-09-16**: Updates frontmatter.
 Adds explicit `Frontmatter Schema Reference` section to better guide frontmatter composition and maintenance.
 This replaces the inadequate `Schema Versioning in Documentation` section that had only addressed the schema version and didn't explain frontmatters in general.
 Removes `Versioning Guidance` subsection entirely.
 - **2025-09-10**: Updates the `Purpose` subsection to reflect the renaming of the SQL asset documentation standards document; adds Schema Versioning in Documentation subsection to explain the usage of schema_version in the frontmatter yaml.